tydeno/Ploto/README.md

     "DiskConfig": [
       {
-        "TempDriveDenom": "plot",      | The commono denominator for all your TempDrives "Temp2Denom": "t2",	       | The commono denominator for all your Temp2Drives "OutDriveDenom": "out",        | The commono denominator for all your OutDrives "EnableT2": "true"             | Determines if PLoto uses Temp2 drives.
+        "TempDriveDenom": "plot",      | The common denominator for all your TempDrives "Temp2Denom": "t2",	       | The common denominator for all your Temp2Drives "OutDriveDenom": "out",        | The common denominator for all your OutDrives "EnableT2": "true"             | Determines if Ploto uses Temp2 drives.
 Must be set to true along with temp2denom defined }
     ],